lukepereira/notebooks/documents/2022-gauge-quiver-cnn/main.md

     called a bifundamental representation.
 :::

-The quiver is particularly convenient for representing conformal gauge theory.
+The gauge quiver is particularly convenient for representing conformal gauge theory.

 ## Sheaf Neural Networks {#sec:sheaf-nn}